heythisispaul/low-form/README.md

 In this example, `low-form` takes care of a few things for you:

 * All of the form submission data is easily collected and handled with one function
 * A `label` is generated and id-linked to each corresponding `input` and appended *before* each `input` as a sibling element.
-By default, if an `aria-labelledby` property is found on an `input` or `select`, the text provided is used as a new `label`'s text, and an id is used to link it to the form it was created from
+By default, if an `aria-labelledby` property is found on an `input` or `select`, the text provided is used as a new `label`'s text, and an id is used to link it the input from which it was generated
-* The only one re-render required to complete the full transaction: The submit triggers a check of the state to determine what `onSubmit` should be provided
+* Only one re-render required to complete the full transaction: The submit triggers a check of the state to determine what `onSubmit` should be provided

 If you don't want or need the dynamically generated labels, then you can simply pass a `skipLabelGeneration` prop and they will be short-circuited during rendering.
-If you want to provide a custom class to the label elements rendered, a `labelClassName` can be provide to `Form` and it will be included during rendering.
+If you want to provide a custom class to the label elements rendered, a `labelClassName` can be provide to `Form` and it will be included on each label during rendering.

 ## Validation